abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 }
 ```

-* This is a very simple DTO class that has the same properties as the `TodoItem` entity.
+This is a very simple DTO class that has the same properties as the `TodoItem` entity.
 Now, we are ready to implement our use-cases.

-### Application Service Implementation
+### The Application Service Implementation

-Create a `TodoAppService` class under the **Services** folder of your project, as shown below:
+Create a `TodoAppService` class under the `Services` folder of your project, as shown below:

 ```csharp
 using TodoApp.Entities;